vacp2p/rfc/specs/waku/waku-1.md

 If a peer exceeds node's rate limits, the connection between them MAY be dropped.

-Each node SHOULD broadcast its rate limits to its peers using the rate limits packet.
+Each node SHOULD broadcast its rate limits to its peers using the `status-update` packet.
 The rate limits MAY also be sent as an optional parameter in the handshake.

 Each node SHOULD respect rate limits advertised by its peers.
 The number of packets SHOULD be throttled in order not to exceed peer's rate limits.
 If the limit gets exceeded, the connection MAY be dropped by the peer.

+Two rate limits strategies are applied:

+1) Number of packets per second
+2) Size of packets (in bytes) per second

+Both strategies SHOULD be applied per IP address, peer id and topic.

+The size limit SHOULD be greater or equal than the maximum packet size.

 ##### Light Node Field